Tech companies are meeting to talk about protecting the election

-Facebook, Twitter, Google, Microsoft and other leading tech companies will meet Friday to talk about protecting their platforms from manipulation during the midterm elections.
+Facebook, Twitter, Microsoft and other leading tech companies met Friday to talk about protecting their platforms from manipulation during the midterm elections.

 The plans, first reported by BuzzFeed, were confirmed to CNNMoney by a person familiar with the meeting.
+Google was among the other companies that were invited.

 The companies, especially Facebook and Twitter (TWTR), have been criticized for how their platforms were used to spread misinformation during the 2016 presidential election, particularly by Russian entities.